HomeDing/homeding.github.io/microjavascript.md

   </div>
 </div>
 ```

+How templates for elements are implemented and how to use the functionalities of the landingpage and config page
+is explained in detail in [WebServer UI](webserverui.md) and [Templates for Elements](elementcards.md).

 In this example the outer element and the block structure of this control is given by the design of cards similar to the one you can find in the bootstrap framework.